Growth Hacking :

 He planned a 100-Day Blogging Tips Challenge and sent subscribers 1 tip per day, everyday!

-In the context of ebooks, you can email your prospects one chapter everyday, until the last day where you then present them the consolidated piece for future reference.
+The same example can be conducted for e books where you send readers a single chapter per day until the last day where you then present them the consolidated piece for future reference.

 6) Retarget your Facebook ads among an interested audience to increase conversions